 10) T- Shirt of the National soccer team

 The Ticos are soccer fans.
 Whenever there is a game of the best soccer teams or the national team, the streets are empty.
-Sometimes you hear fans honking or shouting, they really are passionate about it.
+Sometimes you hear fans honking or shouting, they are very passionate about it.
 A T-Shirt of the national team is easy to find.
-Even on the street you can get one and the Ticos will be super proud to see you in one of their T-Shirts.
+Even on the street, you can get one and the Ticos will be super proud to see you in one of their T-Shirts.

-The most important thing you should think about are your experiences!
+The most important thing you should think about is your experiences!
 Those you like to remember, those you share with your friends and family, and those, you would like to experience again and probably didn’t even take photos because you were so excited.
-So take something for you and for your family and friends, but enjoy your time at this jungle- paradise in Central America!
+So take something for you and your family and friends, but enjoy your time at this jungle- paradise in Central America!

 Do you know about another souvenir or need more inspiration?
 Then contact me!